-BARROWIN GOLD DWARF CLERIC - LEVEL:
+ATKA TIEFLING FIGHTER - Level:

-0 0 Gold Pieces: Items & Advancement Tokens:
+Gold Pieces: Items & Advancement Tokens:

+2

 63

-D&D Adventure System FAQ
+D&D ADVENTURE SYSTEM FAQ

-We've scoured the message boards and our personal mailbags to put together this list of frequently asked questions and the appropriate answers.
+We've scoured the many board game forums to put together this list of frequently asked questions and the appropriate answers.
 Many of these have already been worked into the newest version of the rulebook, but some questions still need answers.
 So here they are.
-Check out DungeonsandDragons.com for the most up-to-date rules and FAQ for the D&D Adventure System board games.
+Check out www.WizKids.com for the most up-to-date rules and FAQ for the D&D Adventure System board games.